Session management

 • Generate new session cookies upon each authentication to prevent session fixation attacks

-• Bind session ID stored in the cookie to other user or client properties (client IP address, User-Agent, client-based digital certificate, etc.)
+• Bind local session ID stored in the cookie to other user or client properties (client IP address, User-Agent, client-based digital certificate, etc.)

 • If possible (also considering your UX requirements), use non-persistent cookies or at least exclude Max-Age or Expires cookie attributes since they will make the cookie persistent